 Farhad Vladi: My love for islands

 Few people can withstand the longing for their own private piece of land in the midst of vast oceans or an idyllic lake, far from the rush and confinement of the rest of the world.
-Even though it is of manageable size an island feels infinite - the water, creates a natural boundary that provides island dwellers with a freedom not found in any piece of real estate on the mainland.
+Even though it is of manageable size an island feels infinite - the water creates a natural boundary that provides island dwellers with a freedom not found in any piece of real estate on the mainland.

 Yet it is the mainland that gives islands their special character.
 The luxury of a private island consists of the freedom to escape into solitude and to return from it at any time - therefore, even the smallest island with a simple log cabin is of immense value to its owner.

-lt is a great and very moving privilege to observe the passing of the season an one's own island.
+lt is a great and very moving privilege to observe the passing of the season on one's own island.
 Even after spending many years an their islands, many island owners have described to me how overwhelmed they felt by the beauty and power of nature - and the composure they have learned from it: on an island, everything takes place at nature's own slow pace.
 Those who respect this pace are richly awarded as they contribute to the maintenance of their island universe.
-Islands have cast their spell an me in my childhood, a spell that has not been broken to this day.
+Islands have cast their spell on me in my childhood, a spell that has not been broken to this day.
 On March 14, 1971 I sold my first island: Cousine Island in the Seychelles.
 To this date, the number of islands I have sold has reached 2,000.
-During these three decades, I had the opportunity to meet island owners with the most varying personalities.
-Regardless of their profession or social status, they` all have one thing in common they are all extreme individualists with great perseverance when it comes to carrying out their personal endeavours.
+During these four decades, I had the opportunity to meet island owners with the most varying personalities.
+Regardless of their profession or social status, they all have one thing in common - they are all extreme individualists with great perseverance when it comes to carrying out their personal endeavours.

 An island that has been carefully and lovingly reclaimed often feels to its owner like part of the family.
 Parting company with it is accordingly extremely difficult.
 This phenomenon can be described in other words: an island does not have a house number.
 An island has a soul.